Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: The Prospect of Absorption in FRBs

-Our aim is to estimate the likelihood that a non-repeating FRB detected by each of these facilities will be bright enough to probe realistic \hi\ absorption.
+Our aim is to estimate the likelihood that a single FRB detected by each of these facilities will be bright enough to probe realistic \hi\ absorption.
 By calculating this probability, we can quantify the broader relative ability of these different observatories to conduct such studies.
 Eq.~\ref{eq:final} provides us with the tools to make such estimates; all we require are the SEFDs of the telescopes.
 Since ASKAP, DSA, and MeerKAT each have the capability to process FRBs offline after detection, we can assume the full sensitivity achievable through coherent beamforming.
 At current maximum operating capacities (36, 63, and 64 antennas, respectively), their effective SEFDs are approximately 50~Jy, 100~Jy, and 12.5~Jy, while FAST achieves around 1.25~Jy at $L$-band.

-Once again setting the absorption line width $W$ to 50 \kms, Figure \ref{fig:limits} presents grids of 3$\sigma$ integrated optical depth limits as a function of burst width and fluence for each telescope.
-We overlay FRBs with reported widths and fluences to contextualise current samples --- the recent sample expansions for DSA \citep{Sharma2024,Connor2025} and MeerKAT \citep{Pastor-Marazuela2025} do not currently include such information --- though we note that many of these FRBs were observed with fewer than the maximum number of antennas; in these cases the true limits are higher than those shown here, meaning that these events appear artificially high relative to the displayed limits.
-The ASKAP FRBs, which are taken from \citet{Shannon2024}, are observed with smaller bandwidths than the other facilities, and thus we colour each by their central observing frequencies, noting that many lie outside our near-Universe band of interest.
-However, this figure indicates that integrated optical depths of a few \kms\ are certainly detectable, though only for very high-fluence bursts.
+Once again setting the assumed absorption line width $W$ to 50 \kms, Figure \ref{fig:limits} presents grids of 3$\sigma$ opacity limits as a function of burst width and fluence for each telescope at maximum observing sensitivity, calculated using Eq.~\ref{eq:final}.
+We overlay FRBs with reported widths and fluences to contextualise current samples, noting that the recent sample expansions for DSA \citep{Sharma2024,Connor2025} and MeerKAT \citep{Pastor-Marazuela2025} do not currently include such information.

+The background shading represents the derived opacity limits, with darker blue regions (toward the upper-left) corresponding to more stringent constraints that probe increasingly faint absorption features.
+The dashed black line in each panel marks a $3\sigma$ opacity limit of 0.1, which we consider a threshold for plausible absorption detection.
+Localised and unlocalised bursts are separated to identify FRBs whose known host redshift places the \hi\ line within the observed bandwidth --- these are highlighted with red borders.
+We do note that because some FRBs were observed with a reduced antenna count, their true opacity limits are larger (less constraining) than the background suggests; consequently, these events appear artificially high relative to the underlying colouration.